JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2021-1.md

 <img src="nodejs-step.png" width="706" alt="Node.js build step"/>

-Currently, all Node.js steps are run inside a Docker container, which means [Docker](https://www.docker.com/) needs to be installed on build agents.
+Currently, all Node.js steps are run inside a Docker/LXC container, which means [Docker](https://www.docker.com/) or [Podman](https://podman.io) needs to be installed on build agents.
 TeamCity uses the `node:lts` version by default; but if there is an `.nvmrc` file inside your project, it will search for the image specification there.

 [Read this article](nodejs.md) for more details.